Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Discussion

 In addition, the proposed model is capable of estimating the covariance of between-construct intercepts and that of between-construct shape factors directly.
 We can derive the covariance of between-construct growth rates for each interval by using the function \textit{mxAlgebra()}.
 Note that the correlation of the between-construct growth rates is constant because we only estimate fixed effects of relative growth rates.

-Third, since the latent basis growth model is a more or less exploratory tool where the characteristics of trajectories are derived from the data rather than specified \textit{a priori}, it may also of interest to explore other characteristics of trajectories, for example, the value of change-from-baseline at each measurement wave of each repeated outcome.
+Third, as the latent basis growth model serves primarily as an exploratory tool, allowing trajectory characteristics to emerge from the data rather than being specified \textit{a priori}, researchers may also be interested in exploring other aspects, such as the change-from-baseline values at each measurement wave for each repeated outcome.
 We can also derive these features with the function \textit{mxAlgebra()}.
-In the online appendix (\url{https://github.com/Veronica0206/Extension_projects}), we also provide code to demonstrate how to derive the values of change-from-baseline.
+In the online appendix (\url{https://github.com/####/Extension_projects}), we also provide code to demonstrate how to derive the values of change-from-baseline.